peter-evans/slash-command-dispatch/README.md

 | `named-args` | Parse named arguments and add them to the command payload. | `false` |
 | `config` | | JSON configuration for commands.
 See [Advanced configuration](docs/advanced-configuration.md) | |
 | `config-from-file` | | JSON configuration from a file for commands.
 See [Advanced configuration](docs/advanced-configuration.md) | |

-This action also features [advanced configuration](docs/advanced-configuration.md) that allows each command to be configured individually if necessary.

 ### What is the reaction-token?